proger/mqtt/README.md

 The Idea
 --------

-N2O was created to bring clarity ans sanity to software development.
+N2O was created to bring clarity and sanity to software development.
 The distribution model is per file basis with ISC license.

 Core